Superheavy magic structures in the relativistic Hartree-Fock-Bogoliubov approach

 Magicity in SHN might not be as well-marked as in the ordinary nuclei~\cite{Bender1999}.
 To identify the magic shells, we will employ the so-called two-nucleon gaps, $\delta_{2p}$ (proton) and $\delta_{2n}$ (neutron), i.e., the difference of two-nucleon separation energies of neighboring isotopes or isotones, which provides an efficient evaluation of the shell effects~\cite{Rutz1997, Zhang2005},

 The peak values of the two-nucleon gaps are essentially determined by the sudden jump of the two-nucleon separation energies, which can be taken as a clear evidence of the magic shell occurrence.

 Fig. \ref{fig:DN} presents the two-proton (left panels) and two-neutron (right panels) gaps for the $Z = 110-140$ even-even isotopes calculated with the selected effective Lagrangians.
 We have adopted the presentation of Ref.~\cite{Rutz1997} so that the similarities and differences in the predictions of the earlier study can be more easily seen.
 The red-solid lines stand for the two-proton drip lines defined as the change in sign of the two-proton separation energy.
 Nuclei that are stable with respect to $\beta$-decay or fission are represented with filled green stars or filled blue circles, respectively.
 For a given $A$ (resp. $Z$), the $\beta$-stability (resp. fission-stability) line is located at the maximum of the binding energy per nucleon, and corresponds as well to the minimum of the $Q$-value for $\beta$-decay (resp. fission)~\cite{Wu1996}.
 The dashed blue line represents the $\beta$-stability line given by the empirical formula $Z = A/(1.98+0.0155A^{2/3})$~\cite{Marmier1971}.
 Experimental data taken from the NUBASE2012 evaluation of nuclear properties~\cite{Audi2013}, including the extrapolated SHN, are located below $Z = 118$ and are shown in Fig.~\ref{fig:DN} with empty red squares.
 It is observed from Fig.~\ref{fig:DN} that these nuclei coincide largely with the nuclei which are stable with respect to fission (filled blue circles), as predicted by our models, especially by PKA1.
-The role of deformation, although not included in our calculations, may play a significant role in stabilizing SHN~\cite{Lalazissis1996, Patra1999}.
+The effects of deformation are not included in the present study of $\delta_{2p}$ and $\delta_{2n}$ although they may also play a significant role~\cite{Lalazissis1996, Patra1999}.
 On the neutron-poor side, the large Coulomb barrier existing in SHN pushes further down the two-proton drip line.
 The effect is expected to change by a few units the position of the drip line.